-The purpose of the study was to examine the educational attainment rates of Hispanic and 8 Black students in Texas 2-year colleges from the 2009 through the 2014academic years.
-The 9 number of career colleges in Texas increased from 52 in the 2009 academic year to a total of 80 10 career colleges in the 2014 academic year.
-Along with increases in the number of career 11 colleges, the total numbers of Hispanic and Black students who attained a certificate or 12 adegree during this time period also increased.
-The average number of Hispanic and Black 13 students who obtained a degree or certificate from Texas 2- year career colleges rose steadily 14 until reaching a high of 155.32 degrees and/orcertificates attained for Hispanic students in the 15 2011 academic year and a high of 64.19 degrees and/or certificates attained for Black students 16 in the 2012 academic year.
-Overtwice as manyHispanic students than Black students obtained 17 a degree or certificate from Texas career colleges in the 6-year period analyzed in this 18 investigation.
-Over the 6-year period of the 2009 through the 2014 academic years, the 19 average percentage of Hispanic and Black students who obtained a degree or certificate from 20 Texas 2-year career colleges fluctuated.
-Implications of these results, as well 21 asrecommendations for future research, were discussed.
-22 resident Obama in his State of the Union Address in 2014 emphasized the importance of college and career 27 readiness.
-Obama said, "We're working to redesign high schools and partner them with colleges and employers 28 that offer the real-world education and hands-on training that can lead directly to a job and career" (p.
-6).
-29 Furthermore, he established the College Opportunity Summit where universities, businesses, and non-profits 30 made commitments to reduce inequality in access to higher education.
-The President went on to say, "The best 31 measure of opportunity is access to a good job" ??Obama, 2014, p.
-2).
-In his previous 2010 State of the Union 32 Address, the President had emphasized the link between education and job opportunity by calling for more 33 34 community college and business partnerships to offer needed job training for opportunities after graduation.
-He 35 contended that community colleges "need to be community career centers" ??Obama, 2010, p.
-2).
-With this call 36 to prepare students better to attain their career goals, educators in the K-16 pipeline are searching for ways to help students succeed in their educational and career paths.
-37
+Abstract- The purpose of the study was to examine the educational attainment rates of Hispanic and Black students in Texas 2-year colleges from the 2009 through the 2014 academic years.
+The number of career colleges in Texas increased from 52 in the 2009 academic year to a total of 80 career colleges in the 2014 academic year.
+Along with increases in the number of career colleges, the total numbers of Hispanic and Black students who attained a certificate or a degree during this time period also increased.
+The average number of Hispanic and Black students who obtained a degree or certificate from Texas 2-year career colleges rose steadily until reaching a high of 155.32 degrees and/or certificates attained for Hispanic students in the 2011 academic year and a high of 64.19 degrees and/or certificates attained for Black students in the 2012 academic year.
+Over twice as many Hispanic students than Black students obtained a degree or certificate from Texas career colleges in the 6-year period analyzed in this investigation.
+Over the 6-year period of the 2009 through the 2014 academic years, the average percentage of Hispanic and Black students who obtained a degree or certificate from Texas 2-year career colleges fluctuated.
+Implications of these results, as well as recommendations for future research, were discussed.

-Index terms- career college educational attainment, certificate, degree, hispanic, black, texas, career colleges.
+Keywords: career college educational attainment, certificate, degree, hispanic, black,texas, career colleges.